BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_3_Using_CSV_in_Scripts.md

 * Both the stack operand and `nSequence` must have the same value on the 23rd bit.
 * The `nSequence` must be greater than or equal to the stack operand.

 Just as with CLTV, when you are respending a UTXO with a CSV in its locking conditions, you must set the `nSequence` to enable the transaction.
-You'll usually set it to the number of blocks or the converted value of seconds since the UTXO was mined, as appropriate.
+You'll usually set it to the exact value in the locking script.

 ## Write a CSV Script